 I have also done recent work on various aspect of urea metabolism in vertebrates, looking at it from a variety of angles including the ontogeny of ureogenesis in fish, the evolution of a family of urea transporters in vertebrates, and an examination of the relative contribution of the different biochemical pathways leading to urea production at the cellular level.

 My laboratory in Brandon is setup to pursue these and many new research avenues.
 I have a fully operational freshwater fish facility, including a zebrafish colony, and have access to state of the art CFI funded facilities to undertake a variety of projects looking at metabolic plasticity at the biochemical, molecular and whole organismal level.
-Current efforts are focused on the metabolism of zebrafish and of the climbing gobies but I am interested in a variety of vertebrate and invertebrate model systems.
+Current efforts are focused on the metabolism of zebrafish, the climbing gobies and the waxworm but I am interested in a variety of vertebrate and invertebrate model systems.
 Students interested in gaining research experience in these areas of research should contact me directly via email.